LlmKira/Openaibot/README.md

 [Telegram BotToken Request](https://t.me/BotFather)

-Make sure *privacy mode is turned off* or *the bot is a group admin.*
+Make sure *the bot is a group admin* or *privacy mode is turned off*.

 - QQ